bduval2/ovaview-app/Architecture.md

 * Minimize any links of user inputted data to corresponding user's identity, either directly or by proxy.
 * Circumvent user-created vulnerabilities to their accounts, such as simple passwords or repeated use of breached username and password combination.

+[+ Add proof of security with account IDs +]

 ### E2EE Based on Unique Identifier

 End-to-end encryption (E2EE) is a security protocol designed to protect communications by encrypting messages in a way that only the intended recipients can access the information.
 This means that the data is encrypted on the sender's device, and can only be decrypted by the intended recipient's device.
 In an end-to-end encryption system, the encryption keys used to encrypt and decrypt the messages are only known by the sender and the recipient.
-Our encryption system takes a different route and has it so the encryption key is only held by the user, in the form of their 16-digit identifier.
+Our encryption system takes a different route and has it so the encryption key is only held by the user, in the form of their 16-digit identifier. [+ Emphasis on fact that we cannot get their data +]

-We use traditional E2EE on a separate database for users who opt-in to providing an email for future account recovery purposes, ensuring that we will be able to decrypt their identifier on our separate database and provide it for our users who have lost it.
+[+ New section for master database?
+It's an entire different subject +] We use traditional E2EE on a separate database for users who opt-in to providing an email for future account recovery purposes, ensuring that we will be able to decrypt their identifier on our separate database and provide it for our users who have lost it. [+ no more email, we still cannot decrypt the identifiers in the master database, it's there for our algorithm.
+The ids are converted into a blind index for us to be able to group users in our database without being able to know what their id is, using sodium_crypto_pwhash algorithm +]

 The tradeoffs for this architectural design decision affects user convenience.

 * No possibility of data retrieval in the case of a user losing their identification code and have not opted in for account recovery.
 * No username to identify users in database means that everything is encrypted using AES, leading to less efficient data pulls.

 One alternative to this encryption method is the traditional end-to-end encryption where both the sender (data subject) and receiver (OvaView) both hold the encryption key.
 This alternative was rejected because of one main disadvantage.

-* No fail-safe preventing server from decrypting data subjects' information.
+* No fail-safe preventing server from decrypting data subjects' information. [+ hmm we have that disadvantage with the master table, no? +]
 * More vulnerabilities revealed by one more entity holding the encryption key.

 Our decision to create a dichotomy where the server is unable to decrypt data creates less flexibility, but increased security.
 The privacy benefits include the following aspects.